Iron Gates: 19th century's Hungarian initiatives

 By the early 19th century, freedom of navigation on the Danube was regarded as important by many different states in the region and beyond.
 Allowing passage through the Iron Gates by larger vessels had become a priority.
 By 1831 a plan had been drafted to make the passage navigable, at the initiative of Hungarian politician István Széchenyi.
 Not being satisfied with the solutions compiled by the Austrio-Hungarian government and the Austro-Turkish commission, the government of Hungary formed its own commission for the organization of the navigation through the Iron Gates.
 The project was finished in 1883.
 Appointed in 1883 and again in 1886, Minister of Trade and Transportation Gábor Baross, Hungary's "Iron Minister", presided over modernization projects at Hungary's sea port in Fiume (Rijeka), and regulation of the Upper Danube and Iron Gate.

 Works on the gorge section were done by the Hungarian Technical Administration over 11 years from 1889.
 The works were divided in two sectors, the upper and the lower Iron Gates.
 The channels in the upper section, at the town of Orșova (the tripoint between Austria-Hungary, Romania and Serbia at the time) were up to 60 m wide and 2 m deep, at the zero water level in Orșova.
 In the southern section, the channels were 60 m wide and 3 m deep, except for the Sip Channel, which was 73 m wide.
 In 1890, near Orșova, the last border town of Hungary, rocks were cleared by explosion over a 2 km stretch in order to create channels.
 A spur of the Greben Ridge was removed across a length of over 2 km.
 Here, a depth of 2 m sufficed.
-On 17 September 1896, the Sip Channel thus created (named after the Serbian Sip village on the right bank) was inaugurated by the Austro-Hungarian emperor Franz Joseph, the Romanian king Carol I, and the Serbian king Alexander Obrenovich.
+On 17 September 1896, the Sip Canal thus created (named after the Serbian Sip village on the right bank) was inaugurated by the Austro-Hungarian emperor Franz Joseph, the Romanian king Carol I, and the Serbian king Alexander Obrenovich.